verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 ## Load the images

-1. Load the product images into your private registry.
+Load the product images into your private registry.

+**NOTE**: You will need a way to transfer the images to your private registry and the distribution to the disconnected environment.

-    a.
-To log in to the Docker registry, run `docker login <SERVER>` with your credentials.
+  1. To log in to the Docker registry, run `docker login <SERVER>` with your credentials.

-    b.
-For use with the examples in this document, define the following variables with respect to your target registry and image prefix: `MYREG`, `MYPREFIX`.
+  2. For use with the examples in this document, define the following variables with respect to your target registry and image prefix: `MYREG`, `MYPREFIX`.

      These identify the target Docker registry and image prefix.
 For example, using a target registry of `myreg.io` and a target image prefix of `myrepo/v8o`:
 {{< clipboard >}}